yizongk/DOTAnalysis_Django/README.md

 To install the python dependencies

 python -m pip install -r PMU_DjangoWebApps/python_dependencies.txt
     * By extension, when installing mod_wsgi, you will need Microsoft Visual C++ 14.0 installed on your system.
-To download it, download 'Microsoft C++ Build Tools' with the following link
+To download it, download the installer with the following link, and select 'Microsoft C++ Build Tools' in the menu of the installer to install the proper dependency
         * https://visualstudio.microsoft.com/visual-cpp-build-tools/

 # Database driver